cotton105/cs2-grenade-practice-prompts/README.md

 node ./index.js --map <mapname> --grenade <grenadetype> --area <maparea> --interval <intervalsecs>
 ```

-It reads known grenades from the file [`/prompts.json`](./prompts.json).
+It reads known grenades from the local file `/prompts.json`.
 This allows the user to configure the grenades they know and want to practice.
 There is a sample file [`/prompts_sample.json`](./prompts_sample.json) which demonstrates the expected structure.